Help us to ‘Recycle more…’, send less to landfill and reach our zero carbon targets!

 Recycle more year one achievements infographic (PDF Document, 1.9 Mb)

-- A second trial of a different recycling trolley is being planned - watch this space!
-We'll then need to review both trials to decide if one of the recycling trollies could be used as an alternative to the boxes and bags.
+- After both recycling trolley trials have run, we'll then need to review both trials to decide if one of the recycling trollies could be used as an alternative to the boxes and bags.

 - We're reviewing the mini recycling sites (e.g. bottle banks) in the district.
 We recently ran a survey for you to provide your comments, feedback and suggestions about these sites.
 We now need to look at the results and create a plan for improving the mini recycling sites.

-- We’re looking to introduce an app for you to easily access your waste collection calendars, information about recycling and possibly other council services.
+- We’re exploring the idea of a council app for you to easily access your waste collection calendars, information about recycling and other council services.

-Bindiana Jones… Recyclosaurus Rex… Meet our newly named recycling lorries!
+Bindiana Jones… Recyclosaurus Rex… Meet our recycling lorries!

 Back in 2020 we invited local primary schools to take part in a competition to name six of our recycling lorries.
 To enter, each pupil had to colour in an image of a recycling lorry and give it a name.